 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Some strict co-ops in NYC have a zero-tolerance policy for Debt-to-Income ratios above their threshold.
 This means you’ll get a rejection for having a DTI of just 30.10% if the building requires less than 30%.
 Fortunately, there are ways to structure your co-op offer to reduce your DTI and maximize the chances of board approval.
-The buyer can receive a gift, raise a down payment, find a lower interest rate or change a loan product, etc.
+The buyer can receive a gift, raise a down payment, find a lower interest rate, change a loan product, etc.

 (Total Debt You Pay Monthly) ÷ (Amount You Get Paid Before Taxes) = DTI